metalcupcake5/aoc2021/castform/readme.md

-idk lol
+idk lol<br>
-day4 was too shit to be uploadable but I did complete it.\n day6 is pog champ
+day4 was too shit to be uploadable but I did complete it.<br>
+day6 is pog champ